photoprism/photoprism-docs/docs/developer-guide/index.md

 Follow us on [Twitter](https://link.photoprism.app/twitter) and join the [Community Chat](https://link.photoprism.app/chat) to get regular updates, connect with other contributors, and discuss your ideas.
 Our [Code of Conduct](https://photoprism.app/code-of-conduct) explains the "dos and don’ts."

-An important part of our journey is to explore new ways in product development and build better software through consistent use of community feedback.
-Feel free to [share your thoughts](../contact.md) with us at any time.
+An important part of our journey is to explore new directions in product development and build better software through consistent use of feedback.

+Feel free to [contact us](https://photoprism.app/contact) with anything that is on your mind, even if you just want to say hello.
+It is our goal to answer all questions we receive from our users, customers, partners, and the developer community.
+Our team also welcomes feedback if you believe something can or should be improved.

 ## Creating Bug Reports ##